Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_6/README.md

 # Section_3-Module_6

 ***Note***: You must install the Vitis AI v1.1 package before you compile and run the application.
-This example suite, targeting the Vitis AI Library and Vitis acceleration kernels, illustrates how to use Vitis AI Library to run the neural network on DPU, and how to use the HLS kernel to accelerate the app.
+This example suite, for the Vitis AI Library and Vitis Accelerated Kernel, shows how to use the Vitis AI Library runs neural networks on DPUs and how to use the HLS kernel to speed up pre/...
+Postprocessing.
+You can find a description of the pipeline design of the program in ${app}/README.md

 Some system level functions:
 - working with DRM on ZynqMP
     -Using the DRM to display

 - V4L2 initialization and control
     - Streaming video capture from V4L2, such as USB camera.

 ## Program Prerequiste